 The film and television industry is in the midst of a blockbuster showdown, with Netflix and Paramount battling for ownership of Warner Bros.
-Discovery — a storied Hollywood institution behind classics like Casablanca and franchises like Batman and Superman — as well as HBO, the company’s crown jewel in prestige television.
+Discovery (WBD) — a storied Hollywood institution behind classics like Casablanca and franchises like Batman and Superman — as well as HBO, the company’s crown jewel in prestige television.

 What Are Netflix and Paramount Offering for Warner Bros.?

-Netflix's $83 billion offer is focused on acquiring Warner Bros.’ studios and HBO streaming service, with promises to find $2 to $3 billion in annual efficiencies without consolidating studios.
-Paramount, meanwhile, has put in an all-cash bid worth $108 billion for the entire company, including CNN and other cable channels.
-Its bid projects up to $6 billion in cost synergies.
+Netflix’s $82.7 billion offer is focused on acquiring Warner Bros.’ studios and HBO streaming service, with promises to find $2 to $3 billion in annual efficiencies without consolidating studios.

-Netflix, the world’s top streaming platform, announced on December 5 that it would acquire Warner Bros.
+Netflix, the world’s top streaming platform, announced on December 5, 2025 that it would acquire Warner Bros.
 Discovery, focusing on the company’s streaming and studio divisions.
-The deal is valued at $83 billion, with shareholders set to receive $23.25 in cash and $4.50 in shares of Netflix common stock for each share of WBD common stock.
-A few days later, Paramount, a major Hollywood studio in its own right, launched a hostile takeover bid, urging shareholders to overrule the wishes of WBD’s board of directors.
-Valued at $108 billion, Paramount’s all-cash offer of $30 per share aims to acquire the entire company — including its network television division, which is slated to be spun off by mid-2026.
+The deal is valued at approximately $82.7 billion, with shareholders set to receive $23.25 in cash and $4.50 in shares of Netflix common stock for each share of WBD common stock.

 Could These Deals Pass Antitrust Regulations?

 Television and film has been transformed by the internet and market consolidation over the years, raising ongoing questions about competition and control.
-Now, with Netflix and Paramount both vying for ownership of Warner’s broad catalog of IP and services, the industry is facing what may be the most consequential media acquisition of the past decade — one that could reshape streaming, studios and the broader Hollywood landscape forever.
+Now, with Netflix and Paramount vying for ownership of Warner’s broad catalog of IP and services, the industry is facing what may be the most consequential media acquisition of the past decade — one that could reshape streaming, studios and the broader Hollywood landscape forever.

 Hollywood trade groups, including SAG-AFTRA and the Writers Guild of America, have opposed Netflix’s acquisition bid, saying any further consolidation would eliminate jobs, drive down wages and reduce the volume and diversity of content available to viewers.
 Politicians on both sides of the aisle have raised similar concerns.
 And shortly after the proposed acquisition was announced, an HBO Max subscriber filed a proposed class action lawsuit against Netflix, arguing that the deal would reduce competition in the streaming market.